jivesoftware/jive-derby/service/README.md

 Update the /tiles/tiles-shared/public/javascripts/environment.js accordingly
 TODO: REMOVE THIS NEED ONCE WE HAVE A CHANCE TO REFACTOR MORE FOR PACKAGED SOLUTION WITH EXT-PROPS

+## Disable Package Apps & Package Add-Ons (Optional)
+In the event you want to iterate and do development, you may find it handy to disable the following properties in *jiveclientconfiguration.json*:
+* packageApps
+* packageAddOnConfigure

 ## Add Gamification Support (Optional)
 TODO:  ADD DETAILS ...

 See: https://docs.jivesoftware.com/cloud_int/comm_mgr/jive.help.rewards/#admin/RewardingActivityfromOtherSystems.html
 or Bunchball documentation